toreanderson/toreanderson.github.io/_posts/2015-10-02-homenet-the-future-of-home-networking.markdown

 ## Running code: the Hnet project

-While it's clearly important to have the Homenet standard properly documented in RFCs, these documens aren't particularly useful on their own.
+While it's clearly important to have the Homenet standard properly documented in RFCs, these documents aren't particularly useful on their own.
 At the end of the day, it's the availability of functioning implementations of those RFCs, i.e., *running code*, that truly matters.